TAMULib/folio-module-descriptor-registry/README.md

 ### GitHub Workflows Design

-The GitHub Workflows are designed to be dynamically toggled using a small number input variables.
+The GitHub Workflows are designed to be dynamically toggled using a small number of input variables.
 These Workflows provide input variables for selecting the individual branches to be selected.

 ### Self-Hosted Design

-The GitHub Workflows are design to be operated within a self-hosted environment.
+The GitHub Workflows are designed to be operated within a self-hosted environment.
 This potentially gives the Workflow access to systems inside the self-hosted environment, such as Rancher and Kubernetes.

 A self-hosted system within Rancher might maintain state because a clean system might not be spun up and down for every single Workflow execution.